In the early 1970’s, the city of New Brunswick was plagued with urban decay.

 Many businesses and residents chose to leave the city for the suburbs.
 Weighing a similar decision, Johnson & Johnson contemplated a move of their World Headquarters from where it was founded in 1886.
 Before doing so, Johnson & Johnson commissioned a study to determine if there was a willingness from the community to work in partnership to revitalize the city.
 The results stated that there was a strong potential and a sense of urgency from the community to revitalize the city.
 Therefore, Johnson and Johnson remained in the city, built a new headquarters, and established a private/public partnership to manage the revitalization process.
 On July 1975, New Brunswick Tomorrow was officially organized, with a Board of Directors representing all segments of the community, and John J. Heldrich, Johnson & Johnson’s Executive Committee member, elected as chairman.

 Since 1975, New Brunswick Tomorrow (NBT) has focused on improving the quality of life in the City of New Brunswick.
 In its initial years, NBT focused on creating “brick-and mortar” revitalization plans that its sister organization, The New Brunswick Development Corporation, would implement.
 However, by 1980, the organization adopted the philosophy that a city cannot be revitalized by brick-and-mortar alone.
 Therefore, NBT focuses on the social issues that affect its city residents.
-As we move further into the 21st century, we invite you to help us write a new chapter in the continuing growth of our city.
+As we move further into the 21st century, we invite you to help us write a new chapter in the continuing growth and history of our city.

 About Our Founder John J. Heldrich